 7. Cow Trampling Ritual, Gowardhan Puja, Madhya Pradesh

 After racing with buffaloes and facing down raging bulls, here is another one of the more bizarre customs of India.
 This one requires you to be trampled by cows!
-One of the most strange traditions in India, the Gowardhan Puja, as performed by some villagers in Madhya Pradesh, calls for people to lay face-down on the ground while a group of cows run over them at full speed.
-The livestock are painted with bright colours and decorated with bells and garlands.
+Among the stranger Indian traditions, the Gowardhan Puja, as performed by some villagers in Madhya Pradesh, calls for people to lay face-down on the ground while a group of cows run over them at full speed.
+The livestock are painted in bright colours and decorated with bells and garlands.
 This ritual is said to bring the participants good luck and prosperity and is said to have been in practice since the era of the royals.
 The Gowardhan Puja, on the day after Diwali, is said to have begun when a man prayed for a son and his wish was granted.
 The villagers started observing this as an annual custom ever since the incident.
 While the locals deny that anyone is severely injured in the ritual, minor injuries are treated with cow urine and dung.

 8. A Stubborn Mark Of Casteism, Madey Snana, Karnataka

 This centuries-old tradition was banned in 2010, only for the ban to be lifted a year later after protests from the Malekudiya tribe.
 Devotees belonging to “lower castes” of Hindus roll on the floor over food left over by the upper caste (Brahmins) on banana leaves (commonly used as plates).
 The Madey Snana or Spit Bath is observed annually during the festival of Champa Shasti or Subramanya Shasti at the Kukke Subramanya Temple in the Dakshina Kannada district of Karnataka.
 The ritual, which is also practiced at the Sri Krishna temple in Udupi, is believed to rid the lower caste of various ailments.
 Progressive thinkers and leaders have been working to ban the controversial practice.